-- 12. Check around all appliances for obstructions and ensure that all vent openings are clear. - 13.
-Start refrigerator and check for proper cooling. - 14.
-Clean wall and counter surfaces. - 15.
-Replace batteries if necessary and check out electrical system to make sure all lights and electrical components operate. - 16.
-Check tires for proper cold inflation pressure.
-See Vehicle Certification Label. - 17.
+- Check tires for proper cold inflation pressure.
+See Vehicle Certification Label in Introduction Section. - 17.
 After washing accumulated winter grime from the vehicle, it is important to carefully inspect the seams and sealants for separation or cracks that may have appeared around the window frames, vents and any other joints.
-See "Sealants" at the beginning of this section.
+See Sealants Inspection and General Information at the beginning of this section.
 Re-sealing is quite simple and the material is quickly and easily applied.
 Appropriate compounds are available from your dealer.
-See "Recommended Sealant Application" page at the end of this section.
+See Sealants Recommended Application page at the end of this section.
 Also inspect weather seals around doors, etc., and if necessary, have a dealer replace immediately.